 Texas first baseman Tom Hamilton was the first college baseball player to earn the honors at the College World Series in 1949.
 Hamilton was a first baseman, the first of seven to win the award over the years.
-Adley Rutschman of Oregon State is the most recent winner.
-He's the fifth catcher to earn the honor.
+Kumar Rocker of Vanderbilt is the most recent winner.
+He's the 35th pitcher to earn the honor.

 Pitchers have dominated the award.
-Thirty-four pitchers have captured MOP honors, with six of those pitchers being utility players contributing with the bat as well.
+Thirty-five pitchers have captured MOP honors, with six of those pitchers being utility players contributing with the bat as well.
 Infielders are the second-most abundant recipient of the award, with 22 full-time position players.
-Twelve outfielders have grabbed the award.
+Twelve outfielders have grabbed the award and so have five catcher, most recently Adley Rutschman's record-setting performance for Oregon State in 2018 adding to the list.
 Miami (FL)'s Greg Ellena is the only full-time designated hitter to win Most Outstanding Player.

 Only one MOP found his way to the Major League Baseball Hall of Fame.
 Minnesota's Dave Winfield has that honor, however, there are plenty of familiar names that won MLB World Series, awards, and All-Star nods.
 Sal Bando — the 1965 winner — was a four-time All-Star and three-time World Series winner with the Oakland A's.
 Bob Horner won the award in 1977 for Arizona State and became the first overall pick in the 1978 MLB draft, earning Rookie of the Year honors that same year.
 Terry Francona has become one of the more successful managers in recent MLB lore, while Phil Nevin, Pat Burrell, and Dansby Swanson are some of the more recent names to be selected No. 1overall in the MLB draft.